-Our private health insurance increased from $117/month when we arrived in Cuenca to $158/month now.
-The old company that provided our insurance went out of business (without notifying us).
+Our private health insurance increased from $117/month when we arrived in Cuenca to $174/month now.
+The original company that provided our insurance went out of business (without notifying us).
 Our new plan is through a more reputable insurance company and offers better coverage.

 A propane tank increased from $2.50 to $3.00.
 In Cuenca, we had to replace the tank attached to our hot water heater about once every two weeks.
 The tank connected to our stove/oven lasted about six months.

-Here in Olón, we have a tank connected to our gas stove that we’ve replaced once in 9 months.
-We replace the tank connected to the hot water heater about every 2 months.
-We’re not sure why a tank lasts so much longer here, except that water boils at a lower temperature due to being at sea level, and the outside air is warmer so the pipes aren’t as cold for the hot water transit.
+In Olón, we had a tank connected to our gas stove that we replaced twice in 15 months.
+We replaced the tank connected to the hot water heater about every 2 months.
+We’re not sure why a tank lasts so much longer in Olón, except that water boils at a lower temperature due to being at sea level, and the outside air is warmer so the pipes aren’t as cold for the hot water transit.

 In Cuenca, the cost of a bus ride increased from 25 cents to 31 cents in 2018 to cover the cost of replacing the blue puffer buses with low-emission diesel buses.

-Our mobile phone plan with Claro has increased from $17/month when we signed up in October 2017 to $21/month in September 2020.
+Our mobile phone plan with Claro has increased from $17/month when we signed up in October 2017 to $20/month in September 2020.

-Amelia’s yoga is more expensive here in Olón because she takes private lessons on the beach twice per week rather than the group classes she took in Cuenca.
+Amelia’s yoga was more expensive in Olón because she took private lessons on the beach twice per week rather than the group classes she took in Cuenca.

 Our housekeeper in Cuenca came once every 2 weeks for 4 hours and we paid her $5/hour.
-Here in Olón, we have a housekeeper come 3 days per week for a total of 5 hours per week.
-She comes on Monday and Wednesday for an hour to clean the kitchen, and on Friday’s for 3 hours to clean the whole condo.
-We pay her $5/hour or $25/week.
-We consider her a marital aid!
+In Olón, we had a housekeeper come 3 days per week for a total of 5 hours per week.
+She came on Monday and Wednesday for an hour to clean the kitchen, and on Friday’s for 3 hours to clean the whole condo.
+We paid her $5/hour or $25/week.

 Cost of Living in Ecuador: A Comfortable Life for MUCH Less